k-u-bux/kubux-calendar/README.md

 ### Visual Indicators

-**Transparency at a glance:** Events display small triangle indicators in the corners to show their status:
+**Transparency at a glance:** Events display small indicators to show their status:

 - **Top-right triangle (black)**: **Pending sync** - This event has changes queued but not yet confirmed on the server
   - Create/edit/delete operations show this indicator immediately
   - Disappears once the server confirms the change
   - **This is your guarantee**: If you see this triangle, the change is queued and will sync
+- **Top-left square (black)**: **Unconfirmed/Outdated** - This event hasn't been verified with the server recently
+  - Appears when the source hasn't successfully synced within `outdate_threshold` seconds
+  - Common when server is unavailable or you're working offline
+  - Events still display from persistent cache, but their server state is unverified
 - **Bottom-left triangle**: **Recurring event** - Part of a repeating series
 - **Bottom-right triangle**: **Read-only** - Event from ICS subscription (cannot be edited)

-**No indicator = Fully synced.** If an event has no top-right triangle, you can be certain it accurately reflects the server state.
+**No indicator = Fully synced.** If an event has no top-left square or top-right triangle, you can be certain it accurately reflects the server state.

 ### Sidebar